binorder/ecocoin/README.md

-ecocoin
+EcoCoin
 =======

-The first Ecologic crypto-currency
+The first Ecologic Crypto-Currency.